-- Upload a statement of purpose outlining your research interests and career goals.
-Include how your background and prior training make you a good candidate; why Florida State University is a good fit for you.
+- Upload a Statement of Purpose outlining your research interests and career goals.
+We want to know how your background and prior training make you the right candidate and why Florida State University is a good fit for you.
 You must state that you wish to be considered for the combined bachelor’s/master’s pathway.
 We strongly encourage applicants to familiarize themselves with the research interests of the faculty in their area of specialization.
 In the statement, please indicate your top choices of faculty members with whom you would like to work.

 - Upload a resume or vita (information should be current).

 - Submit contact information for two recommenders.
 The recommenders should be professionals you have worked with who are familiar with your academic performance and can speak directly about your qualification for this degree.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 No personal recommendations or letters from peers will be accepted.

 - Submit official test scores (GRE and, if required, TOEFL) to the FSU Office of Admissions.
 The school reporting code for test scores is 5219; no department code is required.

 - If haven’t already, submit official transcripts to the FSU Office of Admissions.
 We require transcripts from EVERY post-secondary institution you attended (even if those courses are posted to another institution’s transcript).